axelarnetwork/axelarate-community/documentation/docs/Exercises/Exercise 4.md

   (Note that the "To Address" is the address of Axelar Gateway smart contract, which you can find under [Testnet Release](/testnet-releases))

-You can now open Metamask, select "Assets", then "Add Token", then "Custom Token", and paste the token contract address (see [Testnet Release](/testnet-releases) and look for the corresponding token address).
+You can now open Metamask, select "Assets", then "Import tokens", then "Custom Token", and paste the axelarUST token contract address (see [Testnet Release](/testnet-releases) and look for the corresponding token address).

 ## Send back to Terra
 1. Create a deposit address on evm compatible chain